CLI

 JSX email ships with a Preview Tool as part of the CLI.
 Our Preview is fast, simple, and smooth.
 It doesn’t require installing any crazy dependencies, downloading additional “clients,” or copying your project’s dependencies.
 It just works.
 And the best part: it works with monorepos out of the box.

 The preview also supports static local assets.
-For a good example of how to handle local assets like images, please have a look at the demo AirBnB template.
-Notice that baseUrl is set using a condition on i.
-That i property is specific to jsx-email and will be replaced appropriately at build time.
-Local assets are served from the templates root directory, in this case apps/demos/emails, at the server root.
-So a apps/demos/emails/batman.png file would be served at /batman.png in the browser.
-We recommend using a static or assets directory in your templates root directory, so it's clear where files are being served from when viewing in the Preview Tool.
+For a good example of how to handle local assets like images, please have a look at the samples AirBnB template.
+Notice that baseUrl is set using a condition on import.meta.isJsxEmailPreview.
+That import.meta property is specific to jsx-email and will be replaced appropriately at build time.
+Local assets are served from the templates root directory, in this case apps/samples/emails, at the server root.
+So a apps/samples/emails/batman.png file would be served at /batman.png in the browser.
+We recommend using a static or assets directory in your templates root directory, so it’s clear where files are being served from when viewing in the Preview Tool.

 To use the Preview Tool, open your terminal and navigate to your project.
 We’re assuming you’ve already installed the CLI as shown above, and that you’ve already run email create to create an email in an emails directory.